February is Black Futures Month

 The few moments we are taught about Black history in Canada, it’s often about our positive role in the underground railroad, but like most history, glosses over the oppressive or hard to talk about parts.
 Check out the Black history section of the Canadian Britannica for some well researched history.

-If you don’t know when slavery was officially banned in Canada (or that it existed at all), please visit this site.
+If you don’t know when slavery was officially banned in Canada (or that it existed at all), please check out this article from the Canadian Museum for Human Rights.

 Don’t be like history and forget about whole groups of folks!
 C. Riley Snorton’s book Black on Both Sides: A Racial History of the Trans Identity is a great read, this month or any time of the year!